 For example, if you are a small team and don’t need automated payroll software, why should you have it and incur the unnecessary cost?
 That is our stand, and if that makes sense to you, we think you will like Odoo - a modular ERP system.

-As being discussed earlier, an ERP system is software that includes all that you need to improve your business processes from a single platform.
+As discussed earlier, an ERP system is software that includes all that you need to improve your business processes from a single platform.

 We are a third-time Best Odoo Partner in the APAC region and have team members in four continents helping our clients implement IT systems the right way and providing one-of-a-kind business consultations.